Owen Miller Player Props: Brewers vs. Pirates

-On Friday, Owen Miller (batting .233 in his past 10 games) and the Milwaukee Brewers face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 7:05 PM ET.
+On Saturday, Owen Miller (.313 batting average in his past 10 games, with four doubles, two walks and three RBI) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Mets.
+In his last game, he racked up three hits (going 3-for-5 with a double and an RBI) against the Pirates.

 Owen Miller Game Info & Props vs. the Pirates